You are viewing the global institutional website

 Programming pending activation

-Curatorial projects completed, underway or in preparation will be documented on each territorial program microsite and in corresponding public reports only when the relevant node enters implementation.
+Curatorial projects completed, underway or in preparation will be documented on each chapter microsite and in corresponding public reports only when the relevant chapter enters implementation.

 • Artist lists.
 To be published only with confirmed participation and permissions.